Bhiria

-There are two separate towns with name Bhiria City in district Naushahro Feroze: Bhiria Road and Bhiria City, which are at the distance of 10 km from each other.
+There are two separate towns with name "Bhiria" in district Naushahro Feroze: Bhiria Road and Bhiria City, which are at the distance of 10 km from each other.
 Bhiria City is the Taluka headquarters.

+History
-Bhiria City with the older name BAHRAWER is on the main National highway between Karachi and Peshawar whereas Bhiria Road with older name MACHHIKI GOTH is on the main Railway line between Karachi and Peshawar.

-History tells the old town BHIRIA/BAHRAWER was situated in the north of current town, old ruins of fort called BAHRAWER are still visible there.
+The ancient name of Bhiria City was "Bahrawer" is on the main National highway between Karachi and Peshawar, whereas Bhiria Road town's old name was "Machhiki Goth" is on the main Railway line between Karachi and Peshawar.
+History tells the old town Bhiria/Bahrawer was situated in the north of current town, old ruins of fort called Bahrawer are still visible there.
 After the destruction of the old town, inhabitants moved first to a village called KOT BAHADUR a few kilometres away from the town and a higher place to stay safe from floods, and then came back and rebuilt the town at its current location.
-The old site of the town is also being doubted from one of three places where Raja daher is believed to be killed by Arab forces.
+The old site of the town is also being doubted from one of three places where Raja Daher is believed to be killed by Arab forces.